Part of the Care Home Software Guide

 Choosing a care home management system is one of those decisions that feels overwhelming because every provider claims to do everything.
 The UK market is dominated by a small number of established providers, each with genuinely different strengths.
 Person Centred Software leads on market share and mobile care recording.
 Access Group offers the broadest integrated ecosystem.
 Nourish focuses on person-centred care planning with a modern interface.
 Log my Care provides the most accessible entry point with a free tier.
 CareDocs and Carebeans occupy the mid-range.
 Centrim Life targets all-in-one simplicity.
-This article compares all seven on the criteria that matter most to UK care home operators: CQC compliance depth, eMAR capability, pricing transparency, and the practical question of how much admin time the system actually saves.
+This article compares all seven on four criteria.
+CQC compliance depth. eMAR capability.
+Pricing transparency.
+How much admin time the system actually saves.

-Best for: Nursing homes with complex clinical needs, homes that want the widest market adoption, and providers where CQC inspector familiarity with the system is an advantage.
+Best for: Nursing homes with complex clinical needs.
+Homes that want the widest market adoption.
+Providers who gain from CQC inspector familiarity with the system.

 Person Centred Software is the most widely used care management system in the UK, deployed in over 8,000 care settings.
-The mCare mobile app enables care recording at the point of care: daily notes, observations, fluid and nutrition monitoring, and body maps can be completed on tablets during care delivery rather than retrospectively at a desk.
+The mCare mobile app records care at the point of care.
+Staff complete daily notes, observations, fluid and nutrition monitoring and body maps on tablets.
+The work happens during care rather than later at a desk.

 PCS offers the Connected Care ecosystem, which brings together care management, ATLAS eMAR (electronic medication administration), pain assessment, family engagement, and audit tools.
 ATLAS eMAR is a dedicated electronic medicines management system designed to increase resident safety and improve medication administration efficiency.